Blood and Offerings in the Enlarged Land

 Scripture Text

-12:23 Only be sure that You don’t eat the blood; for the blood is the life.
-You shall not eat the life with the meat.
+12:23 Only be sure not to eat the blood, because the blood is the life, and you must not eat the life with the meat.

-12:24 You shall not eat it.
-You shall pour it out on the earth like water.
+12:24 You must not eat the blood; pour it on the ground like water.

 Covenant freedom at the table must remain governed by the Lord's holiness, especially in the treatment of blood and sacred offerings.